Ankylosing spondylitis is a long-term type of arthritis. It affects the bones and joints at the base of the spine where it connects with the pelvis.

 Surgery may be done if pain or joint damage is severe.

 Exercises can help improve posture and breathing.
-Lying flat on your back at night can help maintain a normal posture.
+Lying flat on your back at night can help you keep a normal posture.

 Rarely, people may have problems with: